mitchmania/mitchmania.github.io/_posts/2015-08-21-meet-routerboards-newest-and-biggest-fan.md

 author: Mitchell Artin
 tags: networking rack routers vpn
 category: blog
+excerpt: I grew up flashing (and sometimes bricking) Linksys WRT routers.
+My favorite firmwares were OpenWrt and DD-WRT to give me the features I really needed.
+When I heard of [RouterBOARD](http://www.routerboard.com) and [RouterOS](http://www.mikrotik.com/software) I knew I was on to something good.
 ---
 I grew up flashing (and sometimes bricking) Linksys WRT routers.
 My favorite firmwares were OpenWrt and DD-WRT to give me the features I really needed.
 When I heard of [RouterBOARD](http://www.routerboard.com) and [RouterOS](http://www.mikrotik.com/software) I knew I was on to something good.
 Affordable routers packing enterprise-class features with a huge variety of hardware.
 I was already using [SmoothWall Express](http://www.smoothwall.org) on two old Dell Optiplex 755s but I just got sick of these power-hungry desktops kicking around.
 My network consists of one router in my college house and two routers in my parents basement.
 PRO TIP: Always replicate your services on a server rack running out of your parents basement.